October 16, 2018

 RELATED READ: Hand-foot-and-mouth disease is on the rise

-CNN found that Colorado had 14 confirmed cases, more than any other state, followed by Texas with eight and Minnesota with six.
-The other states reporting confirmed cases are Pennsylvania, New Jersey, Arizona,, Georgia, Indiana, Iowa, Massachusetts, North Carolina, Ohio, Rhode Island, South Carolina and Wisconsin.
+CNN found that Colorado had 14 confirmed cases —the most of all states — followed by Texas with eight and Minnesota with six.
+The other states reporting confirmed cases are Pennsylvania, New Jersey, Arizona,, Georgia, Indiana, Iowa, Massachusetts, North Carolina, Ohio, Rhode Island, South Carolina and Wisconsin, CNN notes.

-Although the cause of these outbreaks is generally a mystery, the 2014 spike coincided with "a national outbreak of severe respiratory illness among people caused by enterovirus D68," though it wasn't found in all patients, according to the CDC.
-For example, 11 of the Colorado-based AFM cases have tested positive for EV A71, a rare enterovirus most commonly seen in Asia, CNN reported.
+Although the cause of these outbreaks is generally a mystery, the 2014 spike coincided with "a national outbreak of severe respiratory illness among people caused by enterovirus D68," though it wasn't found in all patients, CNN reports.

 Children's Hospital of Philadelphia was confirmed to have treated two cases in August, three cases have been confirmed in New Jersey this year and three more cases were confirmed in Pittsburgh, the Inquirer reported.
 But the Philadelphia Health Department told the newspaper that no cases involving Philadelphia residents have been confirmed.